ypid/seafile-wiki/Seafile-CLI-client.md

 # Apps    downloading     9984/10367, 9216.1KB/s
 ```

-    Note

-        * If you not supply the password parameter in the command, it will be asked later, which is more safe.
+    Note: if you not supply the password parameter in the command, it will be asked later, which is more safe.

-        * You should supply the ID of the library, like `2858a617-c91d-4c4e-bfe1-81bdf2ea201f`
+    Example: `./seaf-cli download -l 0536c006-8a43-449e-8718-39f12111620d -s http://cloud.seafile.com -d /tmp -u freeplant@test.com`

-1. download a library from a server and sync with an existing folder.
+1. Download a library from a server and sync with an existing folder.
 ```sh
 # This is the same as download : replace download by sync
 seaf-cli sync -l "the id of the library" -s  "the url + port of server" -d "the folder where the library folder will be downloaded" -u "username on server" -p "password"